 - Don’t pour any fat or food down the drain.
 Use a discarded container and put in the bin instead.

-For more information about using water wisely or for further advice about managing your finances, visit our website.
+For more information about using water wisely or for further advice about managing your finances, visit our water and energy saving page on our website.